vinifmor/bauh/README.md

   auto_scale: false # activates Qt auto screen scale factor (QT_AUTO_SCREEN_SCALE_FACTOR).
 It fixes scaling issues for some desktop environments ( like Gnome )
 updates:
   check_interval: 30  # the updates checking interval in SECONDS
-  sort_packages: True  # if the selected applications / packages to upgrade must be sorted to avoid possible issues
+  sort_packages: true  # if the selected applications / packages to upgrade must be sorted to avoid possible issues
+  pre_dependency_checking: true  # displays all applications / packages that must be installed before upgrading the selected ones
 ```
 #### Tray icons
 Priority: